Louisville, Tennessee

 Louisville is a suburban town in Blount County, Tennessee.
 Its population was 4,384 at the 2020 census.
 It is included in the Knoxville, Tennessee Metropolitan Statistical Area.

 History

 The Louisville area was settled in the early 1800s, and its situation on the Tennessee River helped it grow into a key flatboat and steamboat port.
 It was incorporated in 1851.
-The town's namesake is unknown, although some have suggested that its name was influenced by the French King Louis Philippe, who visited the area in the late 1790s.
 In 1974 Louisville's downtown was declared a national historic district by the National Register of Historic Places.

 Geography

 Louisville is located along the northern border of Blount County.
 The town is centered around the junction of State Route 334 (Louisville Road), which connects Louisville with Alcoa and Maryville to the east, and State Route 333, which connects Louisville with Friendsville to the west.
 The Fort Loudoun Lake impoundment of the Tennessee River comprises Louisville's northern border.

 According to the United States Census Bureau, the city has a total area of 35.0 km2, of which 30.4 km2 is land and 4.6 km2, or 13.18%, is water.